Featured Lesson Plans and Teaching Resources

 Metropolitan Museum of Art: Timeline of Art History

 There is much quality material for art students, educators, and enthusiasts at the The Metropolitan Museum of Art web site.
 Start with the Metropolitan Museum of Art Timeline of Art History, a chronological, geographical, and thematic exploration of the history of art from around the world.
 Each timeline page includes representative art from the Museum’s collection, a chart of time periods, a map of the region, an overview, and a list of key events.
 The timelines – accompanied by world, regional, and sub-regional maps – provide a linear outline of art history, and allow visitors to compare and contrast art from around the globe at any time in history.
+The MET also offers lesson plans to help integrate its collections into the classrom.

 The Smithsonian Education site is divided simply into three main categories: Educators, Families, and Students.
 The Educators section is keyword searchable and features lesson plans — many pertaining to history.
 The Students section features an interactive “Secrets of the Smithsonian” that teaches about the special collections at the Smithsonian..